nerdschoolbergen/all-about-testing-code/exercise-1.md

     smoothieBar.restockApples(2);
     smoothieBar.restockOranges(2);
     Smoothie smoothie = smoothieBar.blend(SmoothieKind.OrangeAndAppleSmoothie);
-    assertTrue(smoothie.getKind() == SmoothieKind.OrangeAndAppleSmoothie);
+    assertEquals(SmoothieKind.OrangeAndAppleSmoothie, smoothie.getKind());
 }
 ```

 :pencil2: Run the test, and see that it passes (marked green in the Test Runner).
-:book: Notice the JUnit `assertTrue` method call.
-This method tests that the given boolean expression is true.
+:book: Notice the JUnit `assertEquals` method call.
+This method tests that the given first (expected) value is equal
+to the second (actual) value.
 If not,
 the test fails.
 :pencil2: Make the test fail by making a change to the assertion and re-run the test.
 :book: Observe what happens in the Test Runner.

-The `assertTrue` assertion is one of many built in to the JUnit
+The `assertEquals` assertion is one of many built in to the JUnit
 framework.
 [More about assertions here](https://junit.org/junit5/docs/current/user-guide/#writing-tests-assertions).

 We also want to test that the `SmoothieBar` class consumes oranges and apples from its stock when a smoothie is made.